Lender review

 What credit score do you need for a Nations Lending mortgage?

 Nations Lending generally looks for a credit score around 620 on its most common loans.
 Its FHA loans can go lower — often to 580, or 500 with a larger down payment — while conventional and jumbo loans usually want higher scores.
-Because overlays vary lender to lender, treat 620 as a starting point rather than a guarantee.
+That 620 is a floor, not a promise: every lender layers on its own overlays, and approval still turns on your income, debts and the property.

 Will Nations Lending sell my mortgage after closing?